 The educational sphere is influenced by and perpetuates these perceptions.

-- Social norms regarding the different nature of boys and girls create different expectations that limit the realization of the potential of girls and boys in formal and informal educational settings.
+- Social perceptions of the differing nature between genders, create distinct expectations which limit the realization of the student’s potential in educational settings.

-- Working with educational and social organizations to implement practices advancing gender equality
+- Collaborating with educational organizations to implement practices advancing gender equity

-- Development of models and tools in the field of education and gender.
+- Developing models and tools in the field of education and gender

 - Developing professional seminars, conferences and learning opportunities

 - International partnerships

 Yael Boim-Fein, Founding Director for the Israeli Institution for Gender Equity in Education